 In Ohio, you can accumulate no more than 12 points on your driving record within a two-year period.
-If you accumulate 12 points on your driving record, the Ohio Bureau of Motor Vehicles will send you a notice of suspension.
+If you accumulate 12 points on your driving record, the Ohio Bureau of Motor Vehicles (BMV) will send you a notice of suspension.

 * This could also include community service.